-- ◆ Hollow needle is inserted into muscle to take a sample. - Sample is mounted, frozen, thinly sliced, and examined under a microscope. - Allows study of muscle fibers and the effects of exercise and training on fiber composition.
+- Hollow needle is inserted into muscle to take a sample. - Sample is mounted, frozen, thinly sliced, and examined under a microscope. - Allows study of muscle fibers and the effects of acute exercise and exercise training on fiber composition.

 Slow-Twitch (ST) Muscle Fibers